TimMcCool/Explore-2.0-Improved-Scratch-explore-page/README.md

 # Features
 - Updates multiple times every day
-- Features trending projects (based on loves / time)
+- Features trending projects (based on loves / time. the actual formula is more complex)
 - Not depending on Scratch's indexer
 - Less glitchy than Scratch's explore page
 - Tags in the description have the same priority as title tags